wtang1996/HackDartmouth-16F/README.md

 Signup Page

-Users may sign up to create an account to access post listings and create posts.
+Users may sign up to create an account to access post listings and create posts with a unique email address, username, password, and profile picture.

 ![Signup Page](/img/signup.png)